Specification

 Version

 This document specifies CLAW.md v1.
 The optional top-level version field is the forward-compatibility signal: a document declares the specification version it targets, an absent version means 1, and a parser rejects a declared version it does not support.
 Alongside this, conforming v1 parsers must reject documents that introduce unknown top-level keys so that later features cannot be silently misinterpreted.
+The skills and concurrency fields are new top-level keys folded into v1 before adoption; a v1 parser recognizes them and must still reject any other unknown top-level key.

 Agent Claws was originally developed by Clor and released as an open standard